NYPL/metadata-documentation/workflows/remediation/deleting.md

 # Deleting Records
 {: .no_toc }

-This page describes the process of deleting records in the Metadata Management System (MMS)
+Describes the process of deleting records in the Metadata Management System (MMS)

 ## Table of contents
 {: .no_toc .text-delta }